-This equates to approximately 46 years' worth of residential land supply based on current residential take-up rates.
+This equates to approximately 50 years' worth of residential land supply based on current residential take-up rates.

-Given this large proposed level of land supply, it is recommended that this area be developed over a number of stages as outlined in Section 5.5.
+Given this large proposed level of land supply, it is recommended that this area be developed over a number of stages as outlined in Section 5.5 of this report.